IBM/monitoring_ui/README.md

 The next two steps (Device Information, Groups) can be skipped.

-In the "Security" tab, an Authentication token can be entered as long as it meets certain criteria (between 8 and 36 characters, contains mix of lowercase/uppercase letters, numbers, and symbols).
+In the ``Security`` tab, an Authentication token can be entered as long as it meets certain criteria (between 8 and 36 characters, contains mix of lowercase/uppercase letters, numbers, and symbols).
 Leave this field blank if you'd like for one to be generated instead.

 <p align="center">
 <img src="https://i.imgur.com/rycnjlF.png"  data-canonical-src="https://i.imgur.com/rycnjlF.png">
 </p>

-Clicking the "Finish" button will generate a set of credentials that can be used to publish messages to the IoT Platform
+Clicking the ``Finish`` button will generate a set of credentials that can be used to publish messages to the IoT Platform

 <p align="center">
 <img src="https://i.imgur.com/A2A6yXW.png" width="650" height="450">